yushiangfu/study-notes/d2-gpio.md

      +----------------------+      +----------------------+
 ```

-Like the GPIO chip manages lines, the pin control device manipulates pin function through the information (pin/function/group) it keeps around.
+Similar to how the GPIO chip manages lines, the pin control device is responsible for manipulating pin functions based on the pin-to-function mapping it maintains.
-When performing the device and driver match flow, the pin control mechanism takes effect before the driver probing:
+During the device and driver matching process, the pin control mechanism comes into play before the driver probing occurs:

-1. for each pin config in the current device node, find the `group` saved in the pin control device
+1. For each pin configuration specified in the current device node, the pin control device looks up the corresponding pin `group` it has stored.
-2. for each pin in the `group`
+2. For each pin within the `group`:
-    - disable any higher-priority function of that pin
+  - Any higher-priority functions of that pin are disabled.
-    - enable target `function`
+  - The target `function` for the pin is enabled.

-The UART1 has its 8-pin bus ready and available for drivers to probe and see if there's a successful match.
+In the case of UART1, its 8-pin bus is prepared and made available for drivers to probe, allowing them to check for a successful match.
-Among all functions on a pin, GPIO has the lowest priority; this fact applies to not only multi-functional bus also single-purpose pins.
+Among all the functions associated with a pin, GPIO has the lowest priority.
+This applies to both multi-functional buses and single-purpose pins.
-When we operate on those simple GPIO lines, the underlying GPIO chip implicitly requests the GPIO function from the pin control device.
+When working with simple GPIO lines, the underlying GPIO chip implicitly requests the GPIO function from the pin control device.

 <p align="center"><img src="images/gpio/pin-control.png" /></p>